Olav Bruin - Architect & Creative Director, Atelier Nomadic

 Clearly you’re drawing a lot from the landscape, but are you also drawing from the vernacular of your context, and how important do you think that is?

-The vernacular is super important to study because vernacular architecture is a way of building that’s developed over the centuries, from father to son.
+Vernacular architecture is super important to study because it is a way of building that’s developed over the centuries, from father to son.
 That knowledge is anchored in the culture and is developed and improved to protect people living there against the specific climatical conditions.
-In countries where you see a lot of heavy tropical rains, let’s say, you see that the buildings are often elevated above the ground, lifted to avoid any flooding, or be removed from all the scary animals that you find!
+In countries where you see a lot of heavy tropical rains, let’s say, you see that the buildings are often elevated above the ground, lifted to avoid any flooding, or removed from all the scary animals!

 The future in architecture also goes more towards minimising energy use.
-So that’s kind of funny that in modernism architecture went way off exploring the endless possibilities that the use of A/C provided, but now we are kind of circling back again and we are looking for contemporary ways to reinterpret the vernacular.
+So it’s funny that modernist architecture went way off exploring the endless possibilities of A/C, but now we are circling back and looking for contemporary ways to reinterpret the vernacular.

 What do you think is the future of hotel design, in light of this return to the vernacular which you mention, and especially considering the events of the last year and a half?
 Do you see more developers shifting to greener building concepts?